naveenarun/StanfordHarmfulLanguage/README.md

 # Stanford Harmful Language Initiative Dataset

+**Content Warning: This page contains language that is offensive or harmful.
+Please engage with this page at your own pace.**

 This repository contains tabulated data from Stanford's [Elimination of Harmful Language Initiative](https://itcommunity.stanford.edu/news/introducing-elimination-harmful-language-initiative-website), extracted from a [December 19, 2022 snapshot](http://web.archive.org/web/20221219160303/https://itcommunity.stanford.edu/ehli) of the site.

 ## Dataset